 7 nights in hotels (accommodation as specified or similar)

 Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for a direct, scheduled British Airways flight to Rome.
-We transfer to Spoleto our base for the next four nights and the Hotel Clitunno (3T).
-If time permits en route, we will stop in Montefalco, a picturesque medieval town with a location that provides stunning views over the heart of Umbria, earning it the name of ‘the balcony of Umbria’.
-We have time to settle into our hotel before dinner this evening.
+We transfer to the Hotel Clitunno (3T) in Spoleto.

 Spoleto - Bevagna

-After breakfast, we enjoy a delightful walking tour of Spoleto, the hillside town where natural beauty and stunning architecture beautifully collide.
-Discover the main square - the venue of the annual ‘Two Worlds Festival’ of art and culture; St Mary’s Dome, with an 11th century mosaic that decorates the façade; the market square, built on the ruins of Roman Foro; and the Roman Theatre.
-This afternoon, we enjoy a walk in the medieval village of Bevagna, where you are free to leisurely explore the sights including the beautiful main square, two outstanding Romanesque churches of St Michele and San Silvestro, and the Consoli Palace.
+Explore Spoleto, the hillside town where natural beauty and stunning architecture beautifully collide.
+Discover the main square, St Mary’s Dome, with an 11th century mosaic that decorates the façade; the market square, built on the ruins of Roman Foro; and the Roman Theatre.
+This afternoon, we enjoy a walk in the medieval village of Bevagna, where you are free to explore sights including the beautiful main square, two outstanding Romanesque churches of St Michele and San Silvestro, and the Consoli Palace.